franzholz/tt_board/Documentation/Configuration/Index.rst

   code= LIST_CATEGORIES

   "Category, Forum: List"
-  The following properties are all prepended `list_categories` .
+  The following properties are all prepended by `list_categories` .

 .. container:: ts-properties